 Direct or indirect expenses that are not reimbursable under either Federal regulations or the terms and conditions of a sponsored award.

 It is the policy of New York University (NYU, “the University”) that all costs proposed or incurred on a sponsored project must comply with the terms and conditions of the sponsored awards in determining costs that are allowable or unallowable.
 At no time should unallowable costs be charged to the sponsored project.
 Proper accounting for unallowable costs is required to maintain the integrity of the University’s Facilities and Administrative (F&A) Cost Proposal and compliance with Federal regulations.

 For the treatment of allowable and unallowable costs with respect to sponsored programs, please refer to the University Costing Policy.
-This policy summarizes the requirements of OMB Circular A-21 and the CAS 505 requirements.
+This policy summarizes the requirements of OMB Uniform Guidance and the CAS 505 requirements.

 Unallowable costs are identified and segregated using the following methods:

-Appendix A provides the rules prescribed by OMB Circular A-21 and recommended procedures for selected items of cost.
+Appendix A provides the rules prescribed by OMB Uniform Guidance and recommended procedures for selected items of cost.
 Some of these items are unallowable as direct or indirect costs for sponsored programs (e.g., alumni activities).
 Others require special treatment (e.g., student administration and services).
 Therefore, these items must be segregated to ensure compliance with CAS 505.